lopis/mars/readme.md

 ## Link to the game

-https://mars-planet-b.herokuapp.com/ (heroku takes a moment to warm up the first time)
+<https://mars-planet-b.herokuapp.com/> (it may take a moment to warm up the first time)

 ## Development